WBOR-91-1-FM/spinget/README.md

     pip3 install requests m3u8
     ```

-    alternatively,
+    alternatively you can run the following from the project directory,

     ```zsh
     pip3 install -r requirements.txt
     ```

+    > [!NOTE]
+    > If you use Homebrew to manage your Python runtime installations, you will need to first initialize and active a virtual environment (venv).

-3. Get show audio, eg:
+3. Get show audio:

     ```zsh
     ./spinget.py 11/04/2021 00:00 1
     ```

 The above invocation gets `1` hour of audio starting at midnight (`00:00`) on
-November 4th, 2021 (`11/04/2021`).
+October 4th, 2024 (`10/04/2024`).

 ## Issues

 - This probably will not work properly across a date boundry.
-- This generates intermediate files in the working directory.
+- This generates intermediate files in the working directory (though they are purged upon completion).
+- Fails if a user tries to fetch from a date greater than two weeks old.